briangonzalez/jquery.adaptive-backgrounds.js/README.md

 - __parent__ falsy _(default: `null`)_ a CSS selector which denotes which parent to apply the background color to.
 By default, the color is applied to the parent one level up the DOM tree.
 - __normalizeTextColor__ boolean _(default: `false`)_ option to normalize the color of the parent text if background color is too dark or too light.
 - __normalizedTextColors__ Object Literal _(default: `{dark: '#000', light: '#fff'}`)_ text colors used when background is either too dark/light.
+- __shadeVariation__ `blend|true|false` (default) option to shade the color of the parent ligher or darker (see shadePercentage) or blend the color of the parent with another color by a certain percentage (see shadeColors).
+- __shadePercentage__ integer (default: `0`) sets the percentage of shading or blending used.
+Can be adjusted from -100 to 100.
+- __shadeColors__ Object Literal ( default: `{light:'rgb(255,255,255)',dark:'rgb(0,0,0)'}` ) sets the color that will be used to blend the background color with.
+Two values are provided to account for the background color to be light or dark to start with.
 - __transparent__  Transparent dominant color.
 Can be adjusted from 0.01 to 0.99.